PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 These(Unit tests) are characterized by being simple to read, producing clear failure messages when we detect a problem, and by running very quickly, often in the order of hundreds or thousands of tests per minute.
 >

-This post is going to cover how to write unit tests for requests without actually firing networking task.
-I will probably write a post about end-to-end tests in the future, but right now let's just focus on the unit test topic.
+In this post, I'll delve into writing unit tests for requests without actually initiating network tasks.
+I will probably write another post about end-to-end tests in the future, for now, our focus will solely be on unit testing.

-The following is a typical API protocol that defines the result and the load function.
+Below is a conventional API protocol that outlines the result and the corresponding load function.

 ```swift
 public protocol APIClient {
     typealias Result = Swift.Result<(Data, HTTPURLResponse), Error>
     func load(request: URLRequest, completion: @escaping (Result) -> Void)
 }
 ```

-We create a class named `URLSessionAPIClient` and make it conform to `APIClient` protocol.
+We've created a class called `URLSessionAPIClient` that conforms to the `APIClient` protocol.

 ```swift
 public class URLSessionAPIClient: APIClient {
     private let session: URLSession